11 Ways Prince Harry and Meghan Markle’s Wedding Made History

 There were many more celebrities in attendance

 Given Markle’s career, she chose to invite many of her celebrity friends to the royal wedding.
 She is very close with stars such as Priyanka Chopra Jonas, Serena Williams, and her Suits co-star Patrick J. Adams, all of whom attended her nuptials.
 Oprah Winfrey, George and Amal Clooney, and David and Victoria Beckham also made appearances.
 And despite speculation that he hadn’t received an invitation, Sir Elton John was in the crowd, accompanied by his husband, David Furnish.
+Prince Harry, Meghan Markle and Elton John happen to be close friends.
 Find out the reason Harry and Meghan had to return most of their wedding gifts.

 Meghan’s father did not escort her down the aisle